 The marketing process is a process of analyzing the opportunities in the market, selection of the target markets, and development of the Marketing Mix and management of the marketing efforts.
-The following four steps are included in the marketing process that primarily focuses the target customers.
+Below are the 4 marketing process steps that involved in targeting the right audience in the market.

 Marketing Process Steps